pss-coder/Todo-Flutter-Go-App/README.md

 - Re-implement simple testing

 - API Specification -
-    - Learn how to Swaggerise
+    - Learn how to Swaggerise -- DONE
+        - LESSONS: generators are tough, Declarative Comments Format are ugly, and hard to maintain, is there a better way

 - DevOps: Dockerise golang backend